bobbysworld/bobbysworld.github.io/about.md

 permalink: /about/
 ---

-Random thoughts about life and design.
+Hi my name is Bobby.
+I'm a ux designer and photographer based in Chicago.
+This blog will consist of random thoughts about life and design.